-Blazing the trail to asset performance improvements, cost reductions and risk mitigation: FirstEnergy’s experience and lessons learned on the journey to data-driven, condition-based asset management with Hitachi ABB Power Grids Ellipse® APM
+Blazing the trail to asset performance improvements, cost reductions and risk mitigation: FirstEnergy’s experience and lessons learned on the journey to data-driven, condition-based asset management with Digital Enterprise APM

 FirstEnergy, headquartered in Akron, Ohio, includes one of the United States’ largest investor-owned electric systems with more than 24,000 miles of transmission lines and a diverse generation fleet with a capacity of nearly 17,000 MW.
 Its 10 regulated distribution companies serve six million customers in the Midwest and Mid-Atlantic regions.

 FirstEnergy set a goal to migrate from its traditional, retroactive operational reporting and time-based maintenance to predictive maintenance and prescriptive analytics strategy driven by field data.
 FirstEnergy realized the migration would require collecting and compiling relevant data in near-real-time to determine the health of their assets.
-The first step: Create the required data streams to feed its asset performance management (APM) solution, Ellipse APM.
+The first step: Create the required data streams to feed the asset performance management (APM) solution.

-As with all analytical solutions, Ellipse APM requires the data entering the solution be timely, accurate, relevant and appropriately formatted to provide meaningful results.
-So the first step was for FirstEnergy engineers, IT professionals and field personnel to collaborate with the Hitachi ABB Power Grids Ellipse APM team to define the data requirements.
+As with all analytical solutions, APM requires the data entering the solution be timely, accurate, relevant and appropriately formatted to provide meaningful results.
+So the first step was for FirstEnergy engineers, IT professionals and field personnel to collaborate with the APM team to define the data requirements.
 With years of data, FirstEnergy understood it was best to take incremental steps in the implementation process by identifying only the data that would lead to valid results.